-Let’s start with Unit II Computer Networks, in this article we will cover Evolution of Networking Class 12 including data communication terminologies and the transmission media.
+Let’s start with Unit II Computer Networks, in this article, we will cover the Evolution of Networking Class 12 including data communication terminologies and the transmission media.

 Evolution of Networking Class 12

-As you already know that Jio and 4G network made a huge impact on our lives.
-Now a days almost everyone is having a smart phone and having 4G network connection with active internet connection.
+As you already know that Jio and the 4G network made a huge impact on our lives.
+Nowadays almost everyone is having a smartphone and has a 4G network connection with an active internet connection.

 Observe the following picture to understand the evolution of networking.